-Kipping: When you first learn a muscle up, you’re undoubtedly going to kip, meaning you’re going to drive your knees up to your chest to help get your elbows up and over into the dip position.
+Kipping: When you first learn a muscle up, you’re undoubtedly going to kip, meaning you’re going to drive your knees up to your chest to help get your elbows up and over.
 If you let your legs hang like dead weight, the move is going to be dramatically more difficult.
-So in the beginning, you start with kipping muscle ups and kip less and less until you could do a strict muscle up.
+So in the beginning, you might start with kipping muscle ups and kip less and less until you could do a strict muscle up.

 There are also kipping pull ups, which cross fit is associated with and it’s the butt of jokes because they look so hilarious.
 (Personally, I prefer strict, clean pull ups from a dead hang.
 If you can’t do a single dead hang pull up, start with eccentrics.)

 Swinging: In the video below you will see a demonstration of upper arm pike leg lifts.
 This is a brutal exercise and in the beginning it was impossible for me to perform these without generating a swing.
-In the video he DOES NOT start the exercise with any swing.
-Eventually my goal is to be able to do this exercise without a swing (just like how I will attempt to muscle up with less kip until I could do a strict one).
+In the video he DOES NOT start the exercise with any swing, however, it is acceptable to use a bit of swing when starting out to make it possible.

 10. Transition smoothly between moves to create a calisthenics or gymnastics flow